-We have also defined a standard for AIRR-Seq software tools.
+We have defined a standard for AIRR-Seq software tools.
 We will promote this over the next year, as a way of encouraging inter-operation and adoption of AIRR standard protocols by providing community support and publicity to compliant tools.
 We have also started work (in collaboration with the Germline Database Working Group) on an initiative to assess the biological credibility of an AIRR-Seq repertoire, and to identify common technical errors that can occur during its preparation, which can be heard to spot from read quality annotations and other technical measures commonly available today.

-Plans for 2019/2020 include:
+Plans for 2022/23 include:

 Co-Leaders: William Lees and Chaim Schramm

 Members: Bryan Briney, Brian Corrie, Noah Yann Lee, Georgina Leslie, William Lees (Co-lead) Susanna Marquez, Luke Myers, Mats Ohlin, Chaim Schramm (Co-lead), Adrian Shepherd, and Wenming Xiao.

 - AIRR Software WG – List of Tools Certified as Compliant